-2 India ADRs to Buy for 2020 - Cabot Wealth Network
+Should You Buy Indian ADRs?

 MMYT has made some smart acquisitions and strategic partnerships such as with Ctrip, China’s largest online travel group.

-MMYT is a good way to take advantage of demographic trends that will deliver both growth and profits.
+Up 80% in the last year despite recent weakness, MMYT is a good way to take advantage of demographic trends that will deliver both growth and profits.

-Buying a car is something that’s become increasingly realistic for India’s emerging middle class, and you can play this trend with Tata Motors (TTM), an India ADR that’s in a nice uptrend.
+Buying a car is something that’s become increasingly realistic for India’s emerging middle class, and you can play this trend with Tata Motors (TTM), an India ADR that’s in a nice uptrend, up 128% in the last year.

 Tata Motors manufactures, and sells a range of cars, sports utility vehicles, trucks, and buses under the Tata, Daewoo, Fiat, Jaguar, and Land Rover brands.

-Thus, TTM is an India ADR with plenty of momentum.
-If you want to know what other India stocks, Chinese stocks and other global stocks I like, I urge you to take out a subscription to my Cabot Global Stocks Explorer advisory (which has an average current return of 48%!) by clicking here.
+If you want to know what other Indian stocks, Chinese stocks and other global stocks I like, I urge you to take out a subscription to my Cabot Explorer advisory – where my current recommendations have an average return of more than 200%! – by clicking here.

 The Best Stocks in the World

 Carl Delfeld is your guide to growth trends and bull markets around the world.
-His Cabot Global Stocks Explorer will show you the vast profit potential of investing in emerging economies as well as other world stock markets.Learn More
+His Cabot Explorer will show you the vast profit potential of investing in emerging economies as well as other world stock markets.Learn More